 Misteriosa Buenos Aires

-Around the uneven palisade crowning the plateau opposite the river, the Indians’ bonfires crackle day and night.
+Around the uneven palisade that crowns the plateau facing the river, the Indians’ bonfires crackle day and night.
 In the starless darkness they are even more frightful.
-The Spaniards, carefully posted among the trunks, in the brilliance of the bonfires unbraided by the wind’s madness, watch the dancing shadows of the savages.
-Every now and then, a gust of icy wind, penetrating the clay and straw hovels, brings along the yells and war songs.
+The Spaniards, carefully posted among the trunks, watch in the brilliance of the bonfires, unbraided by the wind’s madness, the dancing shadows of the savages.
+From time to time a gust of icy wind, penetrating the clay and straw hovels, brings along yells and war songs.
 And soon resumes the rain of flaming arrows, their comets illuminating the barren landscape.
 During the truces, the groans of the Adelantado, who never abandons his bed, add terror to the conquerors.
-They would have wished to take him out; they would have wished to pull him on his litter, as he brandished his sword like a madman, towards the ships which nod past the beach of tufas, to unfurl the sails and escape from this damned land; but the fence of Indians allows it not.
-And when it is neither the shouts of the besiegers nor the laments of Mendoza, there is the anguished begging of those eaten away by hunger, and whose complaint grows like the tide, below the other voices, the beating of the gusts, the discrete shots of the arquebuses, the crackle and collapse of burning buildings.
+They would have desired to take him out; to drag him on his litter, brandishing his sword like a madman, towards the ships nodding past the tufa beach, unfurl the sails and escape from this damned land; but the Indian siege prevents it.
+And when it is neither the besiegers’ cries nor Mendoza’s laments, it is the anguished begging of those eaten away by hunger, their complaint growing like the tide from below those other voices, the beating gusts, the discrete arquebus shots, the crackle and collapse of burning buildings.

 Thus have passed many days; several days.
-They keep the count no more.
-Today there is not a crust of bread left to partake of.
-Everything has been snatched away, torn, ground: the meagre portions first, then the rotten flour, the rats, the filthy bugs, the boiled boots whose leather they sucked on desperately.
-Now chiefs and soldiers lie all over, by the weak fires or close to the defensive posts.
-It is hard to tell the alive from the dead.
+They have ceased to keep count.
+Today there is no crust of bread to partake of.
+Everything has been snatched away, torn, ground: the meagre portions first, then rotten flour, rats, filthy bugs, the leather of boiled boots which they sucked on desperately.
+Now chiefs and soldiers lie all over the place, by weak fires or close to the defence stakes.
+It is hard to tell the living from the dead.

 The sick man writhes as if possessed.
 His right hand, with the wooden rosary coiled around, grips the bed’s tassels.
-He tugs them angrily, as if he wished to drag the damask canopy and bury himself under its embroidered allegories.
+He tugs angrily, as if to drag the damask canopy and bury himself under its embroidered allegories.
 But even there the troop’s groaning would have reached him.
-Even there would have slid the spectral voice of Osorio, the one he had assassinated at the beach of Janeiro, and that of his brother don Diego, murdered by the Querandí on the day of Corpus Christi, and the other, more distant voices of those he led in the sack of Rome, when the Pope had to take refuge with his cardinals in the castle of Sant Angelo.
-And had that dreadful wail of tongueless mouths not arrived, he would never have been able to evade the persecution of corrupt flesh, whose stink invades the room and is stronger than that of medicines.
-Oh!, he needs not to lean out the window to remember that outside, at the very centre of the camp, are oscillating the corpses of the three Spaniards he had hanged for stealing and eating a horse.
-He imagines them, dismembered, for he knows other companions have devoured their thighs.
+Even there would have slid the spectral voice of Osorio, whom he had assassinated at the beach of Janeiro, and so the voice of his brother don Diego, murdered by the Querandí on the day of Corpus Christi, and the other voices, more distant, of those he led during the sack of Rome, when the Pope and his cardinals had to take refuge in the castle of Sant Angelo.
+And had that dreadful wail of tongueless mouths not reached him, he would never have evaded the persecution of rotten flesh, whose stink invades the room and is stronger than that of medicines.
+Oh!, there is no need to lean out of the window to remember that outside, at the very centre of the camp, are the oscillating corpses of the three Spaniards he had hanged for stealing and eating a horse.
+He imagines them, dismembered, for he knows that other companions have devoured their thighs.

 When will Ayolas return, Virgin of Buen Aire?
-When will return those who went to Brazil for supplies?
+When will those who went to Brazil for supplies return?
 When will this martyrdom come to an end and when will they set off for the land of metals and pearls?
-He bites his lips, but out of them rises the frightening roar.
-And his blurred vision returns to the plates where the painted shield of the Marquess of Santillana resembles in his delirium a red and green fruit.
+He bites his lips, but they release the frightening roar.
+And his blurred vision returns to the plates painted with the Marquess of Santillana’s coat of arms, resembling in his delirium a red and green fruit.

 Baitos, the crossbowman, also imagines.
-Curled up in the corner of his tent, on the hard soil, he thinks the Adelantado and his captains are indulging in marvellous feasts, while he perishes with his entrails scratched by hunger.
-His hatred towards the chiefs becomes then more frenzied.
-Such anger nurtures him, feeds him, bars him from lying to die.
-It is an entirely unjustified hatred, but which in his life devoid of fervour acts as a violent incentive.
-At Morón de la Frontera he detested the lords.
-He came to America believing that there the gentlemen and the peasants would become rich, and there would be no differences.
+Curled up in a corner of his tent, on the hard soil, he thinks that the Adelantado and his captains are indulging in marvellous feasts, while he perishes with his entrails scratched by hunger.
+His hatred towards the chiefs becomes more and more frenzied.
+That anger nurtures him, feeds him, prevents him from lying down to die.
+Nothing justifies such hatred, but in his life devoid of fervour it acts as a violent incentive.
+In Morón de la Frontera he detested the lords.
+He came to America believing that gentlemen and peasant alike would become rich, that there would be no differences.
 How wrong was he!
-Spain had not sent to the Indies such a noble navy as that which anchored at the River Plate.
+No armada sent by Spain to the Indies had been as noble as that which anchored at the River Plate.
 Everyone put on airs of a duke.
-On the bridges and in the chambers they conversed as if they were in palaces.
+On the bridges and within the chambers they conversed as if in a palace.
 Baitos has spied on them with his small eyes, squinting under his bushy eyebrows.
-The only one he had some esteem for since he would sometimes approach the commoner soldiers, was Juan Osorio, and his fate is well-known: he was assassinated at Janeiro.
+He had some esteem for only one of them, who would sometimes approach the commoner soldiers, and that was Juan Osorio; his fate is well-known: he was assassinated in Janeiro.
 The lords had him killed out of fear and envy.
 Oh, he hates them so, so much, with their ceremony and their airs and graces!
-As if everyone was not born the same way!
-And even more angered is he when they pretend to sweeten their tone and speak to the sailors as equals.
+As if all were not born the same way!
+And even more angry is he when they affect a sweeter tone, speaking to the sailors as equals.
 Lie, lies!
 He is tempted to rejoice after the foundation’s disaster, which has dealt such a harsh blow to those false princes’ ambitions.
 Yes!
 And why not rejoice?

-The hunger clouds his mind and makes him delirious.
+Hunger clouds his mind and makes him delirious.
 Now he blames the chiefs for the situation.
-The hunger!
-The hunger!
-Oh!; to get his teeth into a piece of meat!
-But there is not… There is not… Just today, with his brother Francisco, holding up each other, they searched the camp.
+Hunger!
+Hunger!
+Oh!
+To bite into a piece of meat!
+But there is not… There is not… Just today, with his brother Francisco, holding up each other, he searched the camp.
 There is nothing left to steal.
-His brother has offered in vain, in exchange for an armadillo, for a snake, for some leather, for a bite, the only jewel he possesses: that silver ring with a wrought cross his mother gave him when he set sail from San Lúcar.
-But even had he offered a mountain of gold, it would have been in vain, for there is not, there is not.
-There is nothing left but tighten their pain-punctured stomach and double up and shiver in the corner of the tent.
+His brother has offered to no avail, in exchange for an armadillo, for a snake, for some leather, for a bite, the only jewel he possesses: that silver ring with a wrought cross his mother gave him before setting sail from San Lúcar.
+But even if he had offered a mountain of gold, it would have been in vain, for there is not, there is not.
+There is nothing left but tighten their pain-punctured stomach and double up and shiver in a corner of the tent.